BA in Film and Television Production

 Year Three Elective Modules

-This module aims to builds on key writing concepts and abilities established at stage one of the programme to advance learner ability to conceive of, and write, strong, narrative fiction ideas for the screen.
+This module builds on key writing concepts and abilities established at stage one of the programme to advance learner ability to conceive of, and write, strong, narrative fiction ideas for the screen.
 Over the course of the module, learners develop concepts and write short screenplays of different durations.
 Learners engage with central concepts surrounding character arc and development, story structure and progression, and genre.
 Additional assignments require learners to provide feedback and script editor reports on one another’s work thereby directly engaging with the development process at the heart of redrafting

-This elective module aims to establish a clear foundation for all digital image-related understanding through practical demonstrations and historical contextualisation.
+This elective module establishes a clear foundation for all digital image-related understanding through practical demonstrations and historical contextualisation.
 Examination of landmark case studies and practitioners illustrate the artistry of visual effects and their diverse use within film and TV, with special emphasis placed upon the increasingly widespread use of what is an at-times almost “invisible” art.
 The goal of this module is to be less software specific, concentrating more on understanding the fundamental components that make up digital cinematography and how to manipulate them.
 Armed with this knowledge, the learner is able to problem-solve difficult shots and is better equipped to move with the rapidly changing landscape of visual effects software.
 From the outset, emphasis is placed upon the importance of planning, correct on-set acquisition and other considerations that support an understanding of both digital cinematography and visual effects production.
-In this way, practical demonstrations consistently reinforce the relationship between the possibilities of visual effects and storytelling across a variety of film and TV and screen modes
+In this way, practical demonstrations consistently reinforce the relationship between the possibilities of visual effects and storytelling across a variety of film and TV and screen modes.

 Timetables